 O’Kane found that in addition to the efficiency gains of working in one model, the features and capabilities of Tekla Structural Designer made model creation much easier.

-O’Kane also found it was easy to get up and running.
+O’Kane also found it easy to get up and running.

 “When I start a project, I want to quickly and intuitively model.
-Most other analysis and design software programs on the market fall short and are not intuitive in the least.
-You have to use the software for many years before you become proficient,” said O’Kane.
+Most other analysis and design software programs fall short and are not intuitive in the least.
+You have to use the software for years before becoming proficient,” said O’Kane.
 “This is where Tekla Structural Designer shines.
 There is no learning curve.”